delta-io/delta/PROTOCOL.md

 Bytes | Name | Description
 -|-|-
-0 — 3 | magicNumber | 1681511377; Indicates that the following bytes are serialised in this exact format.
+0 — 3 | magicNumber | 1681511377; Indicates that the following bytes are serialized in this exact format.
 Future alternative—but related—formats must have a different magic number, for example by incrementing this one.
 4 — end | bitmap | A serialized 64-bit bitmap in the portable standard format as defined in the [RoaringBitmaps Specification](https://github.com/RoaringBitmap/RoaringFormatSpec#extention-for-64-bit-implementations).
+This can be treated as a black box by any Delta implementation that has a native, standard-compliant RoaringBitmap library available to pass these bytes to.

+For a summary on RoaringBitmap's serialization format see [Roaring Bitmap Format Summary](#roaring-bitmap-format-summary).

 The format for storing DVs in file storage is one (or more) of these `RoaringBitmapArray`s per file, together with a checksum for each DV: